How we choose, what we won't say, and who pays for the writing

 - Maldives Marine Research Institute, for the climate, reef, and species data that backs our seasonal claims.

-- Maldives Immigration Service, the primary source on visa and entry questions.
-We don't paraphrase visa rules; we link.
+- Maldives Immigration, the official immigration authority of the Republic of Maldives, on visa and entry questions.
+We don't paraphrase visa rules; we point at the source.

 Honest commercial disclosure

-The commission does not change the price you pay.
+Commissions, when live, do not change the price you pay.
 You pay the same rate you would pay if you went directly to the partner's site.
 The affiliate model only works because the writing has to be honest enough that the reader trusts the recommendation; the moment we tilt a recommendation toward whichever partner pays more, the trust evaporates and the model collapses with it.
 The economics line up with the ethics here, which is why we use them.

 We do not: